KenEucker/select-posts-dropdown/README.md

 Some text to place above the dropdown, if left empty no text will appear.

 - Type: `string`
 - Required: No

+### limit

+For a multiple selection dropdown, limit to only this number of selected items

+- Type: `number`
+- Required: No

 ## License & Attribution